jaykdoe/infranodus/README.md

 ## InfraNodus is a text-to-network visualization tool, based on Neo4J, Node.Js and Sigma.Js.

+#### InfraNodus provides the fastest way to create a graph using plain text, #hashtags or @mentions.
+[Try it online](https://infranodus.com) or install your local version.

 #### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian, French, German are supported, other languages — limited support).

 #### Also use InfraNodus as an interface to your Neo4J database to quickly try out some basic graph constructs using an easy input procedure via natural language, voice-to-text and #hashtags